5 treasures in Onkaparinga River parks

 2. Take a hike

-Try the Nature, Echidna and Hardy’s Scrub hikes at the eastern end of the national park during late winter and spring.
-You’ll be rewarded with a spectacular display of orchids and wildflowers.
+Try the Nature, Echidna and Hardy’s Scrub hikes at the eastern end of the national park where you will be rewarded with a peaceful walk through some of the best remaining bushland within the park.

 Native birds, koalas, kangaroos and possums are regularly spotted along these hikes, and you might even see an echidna.As well as being a great trail for seeing wildlife, the Echidna Hike includes a heritage hut built in the 1800s.
 Look out for the nearby track that leads down the gully to a waterfall.